-11.1.1.
-"River," "floodway," "staging yard," "footing," and construction "site boundary" are defined by the "Site and Bridge" diagram.
-"Ground" is the entire floor, both inside and outside the site boundary, except for the river.
+- 11.1.1.
+"River," "floodway," "staging yard," "footing," "moorage" and construction "site boundary" are defined by the "Site and Bridge" diagram.
+"Ground" is the entire floor, both inside and outside the site boundary, except for the river. - 11.1.2.

-11.1.2.
 "Builders" are undergraduate or graduate student members of a competing student organization.
-See chapter 3 for eligibility requirements.

-11.1.3.
-Some builders may be designated to be "barges."
+See chapter 3 for eligibility requirements. - 11.1.3.
+A "barge" is a builder who is designated to begin, remain, and end timed construction in the river.
 Builders cannot be designated as barges after the start of timed construction and builders so designated remain barges for the duration of timed construction.
 The use of barges is optional.
-Barges are counted as builders and, in addition, the construction cost, $C_c$ , is incremented for each barge that is used.

-11.1.4.
-A "team" is all the builders from the organization that is constructing the bridge.
-The team must include no more than six builders.
-No more than two of those builders may be designated as barges.
+Barges are counted as builders. - 11.1.4.
+A "team" is all the builders from the competing organization who are in the construction site during timed construction.
+The team shall include no more than six builders.
+No more than three of those builders shall be designated as barges. - 11.1.5.

-11.1.5.
 "Personal protective equipment" consists of a hardhat meeting ANSI standard Z89.1 and protective eyewear or safety goggles meeting ANSI standard Z87.1.
-A team provides its own personal protective equipment.
+A team provides its own personal protective equipment. - 11.1.6.

-11.1.6.
 A "tool" is a device that is used to construct the bridge and is not part of the completed bridge.
-A team provides its own tools.

-11.1.7.
-"Temporary piers" are optional devices that bear on the river or ground, including floodways, and are used to support the constructed portion of the bridge during timed construction.
+A team provides its own tools. - 11.1.7.
+"Temporary piers" are optional devices that bear on the river or ground, and are used to support the constructed portion of the bridge during timed construction.
 They have no other purpose, are not tools, and are not part of the completed bridge.
 A team provides its own temporary piers.
-The construction cost, $C_c$ , is incremented for every time a temporary pier is moved, including moves from and to a staging yard.
-However, there is no cost for moving a temporary pier from one location in a staging yard to another location in the same staging yard.

-11.1.8.
-"Moving a temporary pier" means changing the orientation or horizontal position of its bearing surfaces on the ground or river.
-A move is considered complete when the temporary pier is released by the builder or builders who were moving it.

-11.1.9.
-"Member," "fastener," and "member-to-member connection" are defined in section 10.2.

-11.1.10.
-To "connect" means to attach with a member-to-member connection except that bolts are not required to completely penetrate nuts until construction and repairs are completed.

-11.1.11.
-An "assembly" consists of members that are connected together in a staging yard during timed construction.
+The construction cost, C_c, includes an increment for one temporary pier even if none is used, plus an increment for each additional temporary pier. - 11.1.8.
+"Member" and "fastener" are defined in section 10.2.
+"Member-to-member connection" is defined in section 9.3. - 11.1.9.
+To be "moored" means that a barge is in the river with one foot on a portion of the line marking the edge of the river that is designated as a moorage.
+Only one barge can be moored at each moorage.

-11.1.12.
-The "constructed portion" is created during timed construction by connecting members and assemblies in essentially their final positions.
-The constructed portion is not required to be contiguous.

-11.1.13.
-When a member or assembly is connected to the constructed portion by at least one fastener it becomes part of the constructed portion and is no longer considered to be a member or assembly.
+- 11.1.10.
+The "constructed portion" is created during timed construction by placing members in essentially their final positions.
+The constructed portion is not required to be contiguous. - 11.1.11.
+When a member is placed in essentially its final position it becomes part of the constructed portion and is no longer considered to be a member.